Preserving the Black Run Preserve with a Controlled Burn

 I set the cameras on shutter priority with a shutter speed of 1/250th of a second and the ISO at 400.
 These settings allowed me to catch the action and have an aperture low enough for a good depth of field to keep the foreground and background in focus.

 Both I and my gear came home reeking of smoke.
 Yes, a camera can smell and things like camera straps and sunglasses actually need to washed.
-Overall, it was an amazing experience and as a photographer who chases light, these shoots provided light like I’ve never seen, and work with some amazing people.
+Overall, it was an amazing experience and as a photographer who chases light, these shoots provided light like I’ve never seen, while having the opportunity to work with some amazing people.